mars0i/masonclj/README.md

 A very small library that provides functions and macros that smooth a few rough edges to using MASON in Clojure.
-(Most of the rough edges are due to design choices by the architects of both Clojure and MASON that are very reasonable choices on their own, in the separate contexts of Clojure and Java, but that turn out to be somewhat awkward when combined.)
+(Most of the rough edges are due to design choices by the architects of both Clojure and MASON that are very reasonable choices on their own within the separate contexts of Clojure and Java, but that turn out to be somewhat awkward when combined.)